emilieschario/jaffle_shop/README.md

 dbt source snapshot-freshness --select dbt_bq_example
 ```

-8. Generate documentation for the project:
+8. Generate documentation for the project

 ```bash
 # sets up the files based on logs from the above run to eventually serve in a static website
 dbt docs generate
 ```

-9. View the documentation for the project:
+9. View the documentation for the project

 ```bash
 # launches an easy-to-use static website to navigate data lineage and understand table structures